awsdocs/aws-cloud-map-developer-guide/doc_source/logging-using-cloudtrail.md

 Most AWS Cloud Map actions are logged by CloudTrail and are documented in the [AWS Cloud Map API Reference](https://docs.aws.amazon.com/cloud-map/latest/api/)\.
 For example, calls to the [CreateHttpNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreateHttpNamespace.html), [DeleteService](https://docs.aws.amazon.com/cloud-map/latest/api/API_DeleteService.html), and [RegisterInstance](https://docs.aws.amazon.com/cloud-map/latest/api/API_RegisterInstance.html) actions generate entries in the CloudTrail log files\. \(CloudTrail doesn't capture calls to the AWS Cloud Map [DiscoverInstances](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html) API\.\)

 Every event or log entry contains information about who generated the request\.
-The identity information helps you determine the following:
+The identity information helps you determine the following situations:
 + Whether the request was made with root or IAM user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.